ithirzty/bah-website/pages/doc/libs/string.md

 You can see this operation as linkning the same data through two different interfaces, the only difference between these two interfaces are their type.

+### strAsArr (func)
+<code>strAsArr(str cpstring) []char </code>
+Used to get a cpstring as an array of chars.
+This is faster than strToArr() but changing the content of the array will change the content of the cpstring.
+This could lead to memory corruption if the cpstring is not heap allocated.
+Make sure that the array is null terminated if editting it.

 ### intToString (func)
 <code>intToString(i int) string </code>
 Used to convert an integer into a string.